Indian Motor Tariff (IMT) for Two-Wheelers in India

 This endorsement (IMT‐33) covers loss or damage to declared accessories (electrical or non-electrical) caused only by theft, burglary or housebreaking – provided the vehicle is not stolen in the same event.

-It must be specifically purchased (payment of additional premium).
+It must be specifically purchased (payment of an additional premium).
 The insured must declare all accessories covered; then, the loss/theft of those items is indemnified.

 Premium Calculation